Karla Echenique

-Karla Miguelina Echenique (born May 16, 1986 in Santo Domingo) is a volleyball player from the Dominican Republic, who played as a setter for the Women's National Team at the 2008 Olympic Qualification Tournament in Japan, but did not qualify for the 2008 Summer Olympics.
+Karla Miguelina Echenique Medina (born 16 May 1986 in Santo Domingo) is a volleyball player from the Dominican Republic, who played as a setter for the Women's National Team at the 2008 Olympic Qualification Tournament in Japan, but did not qualify for the 2008 Summer Olympics.
 She, and the Dominican Republic team did, however, qualify for the 2012 Summer Olympics, where they finished 5th.

 Personal Life: Karla has a brother and more than one sister.
 One of her sisters is Michelle Echenique who is a current student at The University of Florida.

 Career

 She won the Silver Medal with the National Junior Team at 2002 NORCECA Youth Girls' Volleyball Championship and was selected tournament "Best Setter".
 Same year she participated at the 2002 World Championships with the National Senior Team at the age of 15, making her the youngest player at the competition.
 She helped her team to reach the 13th place.

 In beach volleyball she won the bronze medal at the 2006 National Championship, playing with Bethania de la Cruz.

 She finished in fourth place, playing in Japan at the 2008 Olympic Qualification Tournament, and did not qualify for the 2008 Summer Olympics.
 Shortly afterwards she claimed the gold medal at the 2008 Women's Pan-American Volleyball Cup in Mexico.

 During the Holy Week Sport Festival held in Hato Mayor, Echenique played Beach Volleyball (three) with Bethania Almanzar and Dahiana Burgos, winning the silver medal of the event.